mskmohan50-profile/manufacturing-quality-intelligence/README.md

 All authenticated routes expect `Authorization: Bearer <token>`.
 All `/api/records` and `/api/audit-logs` routes are scoped to the authenticated user.

-Response field names are kept in `snake_case` (`machine_id`, `production_date`, etc.) to match what the frontend expects — no type changes were needed on the frontend beyond swapping the client call.
+Response field names are kept in `snake_case` (`machine_id`, `production_date`, etc.) so the frontend types don't need to change if the API implementation changes.

 ---

 ## Database Schema (MongoDB)

 Defined as Mongoose models in `backend/src/models/`.
-The API serializes them back to the same snake_case shape the frontend already expects.
+The API serializes them to a snake_case shape for the frontend.

 ### `productionrecords` collection
 | Field (Mongo) | Field (API/frontend) | Type | Description |